MattBogard/stream14C-DOC/README.md

 # stream14C-DOC
-Models used in Alaska stream DOC age manuscript
+Code used to generate general additive models used in Alaska stream DOC age manuscript